cn-uofbasel/BACnet/groups/13-sneakernet/docs/Scope Statement.md

     * Connect USB
     * Start sneakernet software from USB drive
     * Choose "Examine Events" operation
-* Postcondition success: Events are displayed and can be navigated by the user
+* Postcondition success: Metadata about the sticks content is displayed such as a list of users, number of feeds/events and storage occupied

 ### Use Case 5:
 * Name: Empty stick